clowwindy/shadowsocks-libev/README.md

 Windows users will need extra work when compiling mbedTLS library, see [this issue](https://github.com/shadowsocks/shadowsocks-libev/issues/422) for detail info.

-#### Using shared library from system

-Please specify `--enable-system-shared-lib`.
-This will replace the bundled `libev`, `libsodium` and `libudns` with the corresponding libraries installed in the system during compilation and linking.

 ### Debian & Ubuntu

 #### Install from repository